robert-oleynik/git-blame-virt.nvim/README.md

 # git-blame-virt.nvim

-Display `git blame` information of functions, structs and classes using neovim's virt_lines
+Display `git blame` information of functions, structs and classes using Neovim's virt_lines and TreeSitter.

 ## Requirements